DustinJSilk/qwik-urql/README.md

 ## SSR

 Qwik doesn't hydrate on the client after SSR.
-This means we don't need to support the SSR exchange, it works without it.
+This means we don't need to support the SSR exchange, everything works without it.

 ## Reactive cache